kovalenko-alexey/pmutest/README.md

 # pmutest

 This is a simple test of PMU availability on cloud instance.
+Run:
+docker run -rm pmutest